Explosion in The Narrows: The 1917 Halifax Harbour Explosion

 Kepe’kek: At the Narrows

-In Mi’kma’ki—the traditional territory of the indigenous Mi’kmaw people—the arm of the sea now called Halifax Harbour is one feature of an enduring indigenous landscape comprising much of northeastern North America.
-The reach of harbour where the ship Imo struck Mont-Blanc was referred to by Mi’kmaw people as Kepe'kek, “at the Narrows.”
-In 1749, British military and settlers occupied a small portion of Mi’kma’ki and named it Halifax.
+In Mi’kma’ki—the present and ancestral territory of the Mi’kmaw people—Kjipuktuk (Halifax Harbour) is one feature of an enduring indigenous landscape comprising much of northeastern North America.
+The area of harbour where Imo struck Mont-Blanc was known by Mi’kmaw people as Kepe'kek, “at the Narrows.”

-Halifax is mainland North America’s closest large port to Europe.
-This status gave it outsized importance in times of transatlantic conflict.
-The Halifax Harbour Narrows’ shoreline was shaped by rail lines stretching from deep-water shipping terminals into the continental interior.
-Residents in the adjacent communities of Richmond and Africville—an historic African-Nova Scotian community, founded in the early 19th century—depended on the railway, the factories, the waterfront.
-The Narrows looked both eastward, to the sea, and westward, to the cities of central Canada and the wheat farms of the Prairies.
-During the First World War, Halifax became Canada’s primary conduit to the battle fronts of Europe.
+Halifax is North America’s closest large port to Europe.
+The Narrows’ shoreline was shaped by rail lines stretching from shipping terminals into the continental interior.
+Residents in the communities of Richmond and Africville depended on the railway, the factories, the waterfront.

 Troop train at Pier No. 2, Halifax CREDIT: Nova Scotia Archives, Helen Creighton, Album 11 No. 32

 The city’s rail and shipping facilities were quickly integrated into the nation’s war effort.
-Halifax became Canada’s primary military embarkation port, as hundreds of thousands of service personnel departed from its Deepwater Terminals for the battlefields of Europe.
-Well before December 6th, 1917, Halifax was as fully engaged in the war as any North American city could be.
+Hundreds of thousands of service personnel departed from Deepwater Terminals for the battlefields of Europe.
+Halifax was as fully engaged in the war as any North American city could be.

-The explosion’s discharged gasses forced enormous heat and pressure outwards in all directions.
-The blast wave drove air, water, and accumulating debris at great velocity through the districts straddling both sides of The Narrows.
-A roiling cloud of hot gas rose high above the site.
-Chunks and shards of the ship dropped across an eight-kilometre range.
-Vaporized fuel and chemical by-products of the explosion fell as rain, coating people and wreckage with a dark, oily film.
-Richmond and the Mi’kmaw community of Turtle Grove were struck by the full force of the blast; many other districts of the city experienced serious damage.
+A roiling cloud of hot gas rose high above the blast.
+Chunks and shards of the ship fell across an eight-kilometre range.
+Vaporized fuel and chemicals from the explosion fell as rain, coating people and wreckage with an oily film.
+Richmond and the Mi’kmaw community of Turtle Grove were struck by the full force of the blast.
 More than 1700 people were killed by the explosion and its after-effects.
 At least 9000 were injured and many more were made homeless.

-The Explosion immediately disrupted communications linking continental North America, Nova Scotia, and the world overseas.
-Rail lines, roadways, telegraph and telephone lines, submarine cables: all passed through The Narrows and were disrupted by the blast.
-The channel was choked with ruins of wharves, boats, and sheds, with ships wrecked and adrift.
-For more than a kilometre along the Richmond shore, rail facilities were obliterated.
-More than 500 train cars were damaged or destroyed, including most of the city’s military hospital cars.
-Sixty-one train crew were killed.
-Rail links to the deep-water piers, and many of the piers themselves, were destroyed.
+The Explosion immediately disrupted communications linking North America, Nova Scotia, and the world overseas.
+Roadways, telegraph and telephone lines, submarine cables were disrupted by the blast.
+Rail links to the piers, and many of the piers themselves, were destroyed.

 Richmond Railway Yards after the Explosion CREDIT: MP207.1.184/47, Charles A. Vaughan Collection